 Also from the ‘Barracks album credits we learn that the other vocalists included Frank Raye, Nelson Starr, Carter Farriss and Henry Clarke.
 With John M. Fay, Bud Christian, Bucky Pizzarelli, Eddy Manson as musicians.
 Peterson, Raye, Starr and Clarke were also members of the Four Sergeants, Raye a lead in Bill Cullen’s Minstrel Spetacular, and possibly the last specialty album Creed produced, The Four Counsellors And The Scouts – “Sing Along Around The Campfire“, which was again arranged by Peterson.

 1960 saw the release of “The Best Of The Barrack Ballads”.
 ABCS-317.
 This was important as it was billed to Creed Taylor Orchestra and spawned a single release – arranged by Maury Laws.
 Laws had his own orchestra and was likely signed elsewhere.
-The year before, Taylor had used the same technique with Kenyon Hopkins and his orchestra.
+The year before, Taylor had used the same technique with Kenyon Hopkins and his orchestra, Hopkins was at the time signed to Capitol Records.
 The single “Johnny b/w Diane” was the only single release by Creed Taylor the artist.

 A 1961 album “Bawdy Barracks Ballads Volume-2” was released by AM-Par, ABCS-381, it’s not clear that Creed had anything to do with this, or if it features the same core group of singers.

 Perhaps the most obvious area for specialty sales were those that would appeal to the G.I. bill graduates and former servicemen, now with jobs in the post war economy and with money to spend.
 A studio group called the Four Sergeants where the main production vehicle for these albums.
 The recordings included: